 Admission to Degree Program

-Admission into the Ph.D. program with Biomedical Engineering focus is a two-step process.
-First, the prospective student must be admitted to graduate standing by the University of Arkansas Graduate School (see “The Graduate School: Objectives, Regulations, Degrees” in this catalog or visit http://grad.uark.edu/ for details).
-Second, the student must be admitted to the Department of Biomedical Engineering on the basis of academic transcripts, standardized test scores, 3 letters of recommendation and a statement of purpose.
+Admission into the Ph.D. program with a concentration in Biomedical Engineering is a two-step process.
+First, the prospective student must be admitted to graduate standing by the University of Arkansas Graduate School (see "The Graduate School: Objectives, Regulations, Degrees" in this catalog or visit grad.uark.edu for details).
+Second, the student must be admitted to the Department of Biomedical Engineering on the basis of academic transcripts, standardized test scores, three letters of recommendation, and statement of purpose.
 All students in the Ph.D. program are offered either a research or teaching assistantship.
-A member of the faculty who is eligible, graduate status of group I, must agree to serve as the Major Adviser to the prospective student.
-Because of the multi-disciplinary nature of Biomedical Engineering, students holding either Engineering or Non-Engineering degrees are eligible to apply.
+A member of the faculty who is eligible (graduate faculty status of Group I), must agree to serve as the major adviser to the prospective student.
+Because of the multidisciplinary nature of Biomedical Engineering, students holding either Engineering or non-Engineering degrees are eligible to apply.
 Eligibility criteria are outlined below:

 - Engineering Academic Background: Students with a BS or MS degree in engineering or engineering equivalent are eligible to apply for the Ph.D. program.

-- Non-engineering Academic Background: Students with a non-engineering degree must fulfill the admission requirements for the Master of Science in Biomedical Engineering (M.S.B.M.E.) including the Basic Engineering Education Requirements (see admission requirements for the M.S.B.M.E.).
-Students with a non-engineering background may be admitted directly into the Ph.D. program, however, it is recommended that students first complete the M.S.B.M.E. degree before entering the Ph.D. program.
+- Non-engineering Academic Background: Students with a non-engineering degree must fulfill the admission requirements for the Master of Science in Biomedical Engineering (M.S.B.M.E.) including the Minimum Admission Criteria for non-Engineering Majors (see admission requirements for the M.S.B.M.E.).
+Students with a non-engineering background may be admitted directly into the Ph.D. program; however, it is recommended that students first complete the M.S.B.M.E. degree before entering the Ph.D. program.

 Important: On April 1st, applicants will be notified if they have received an assistantship for the following Fall semester.